attackfrog/lattice/README.md

 ## Customization

 Lattice is easy to customize.
-Change the values of variables by adding them to `_variables-custom.scss` or change class styling by adding the appropriate mixins to `_mixins-custom.scss`, then recompile with your favorite Sass compiler.
+Change the values of variables by adding them to `_variables-custom.scss` or change class styling by adding the appropriate mixins to `_mixins-custom.scss`, then recompile `lattice.scss` with your favorite Sass compiler.
 Read the documentation at http://lattice.attackfrog.com for more details.